Ordere Here, Save 10% on Print Books. Click Contact us to email your request

-As the two girls left the room Sam shook his head back and forth and then said, “I can't get ahold of Sunny’s parents.
-I left messages with them and all of our family members in the ninety mile area.
-No answers.”
+When the two girls left the room, Sam shook his head back and forth and then said, "I can't get ahold of Sunny's parents.
+I left messages with them and the rest of our family members in a ninety-mile area.
+No answers."

-“My folks don’t have any gun shots or stab wound, no blood, nothing looks like they were attacked.”
+"My folks don't have any gunshot or stab wounds, no blood, nothing that looks like an attack took place."

 "Same here, it's the weirdest thing."

 "What do you think it means?"
 Sam looked at the rifle on the couch and smiled as he shook his head, "Man, your sister is a trip."

 Anthony chuckled and nodded, "She is something else, but I think there has to be a logical explanation for this."